Prepare to fly with confidence

 - The additional cleaning and disinfection procedures for aircraft cabins on top of an existing daily aircraft cleaning schedule with every aircraft subject to a daily disinfection process which provides surface protection from viruses that lasts for at least 24 hours.

-- A limited Bistro service will be available on most flights
+- A Bistro service will be available on all flights

 - easyJet’s aircraft are already fitted with state of art filtration technology.
 High efficiency particle arresting filters (HEPA) filter 99.97% of airborne contaminants in the cabin, including viruses and bacteria.
 These filters are the same as those used in hospitals and through these the cabin air gets replaced every 3-4 minutes.